Mack Gipson

-Mack Gipson, Jr. (September 15, 1931 – March 10, 1995) was an American geologist who became the first African-American man to obtain a Ph.D. in Geology.
-The first African-American geologist to earn a PhD in the US was Marguerite Williams, who earned her degree in 1942.
-Dr. Gipson's career spanned decades in the petroleum industry as well as decades in academia.
+Mack Gipson Jr. (September 15, 1931 – March 10, 1995) was an American geologist who became the second African-American man to obtain a Ph.D. in geology, Dr.James Christopher achieved the distinction first, Ohio state 1959, and is still alive today at 100 years old.
+The first female, African-American geologist to earn a PhD in the US was Marguerite Williams, who earned her degree in 1942.
+Gipson's career spanned decades in the petroleum industry as well as decades in academia.

 Biography

 Gipson was born in Trenton, South Carolina, on [September 15, 1931" and grew up on his grandmother's farm.
 He persuaded his grandmother to move to Augusta, Georgia, so that he could complete high school.
 Gipson became interested in science when he studied geology in junior high school and read The Earth and Life Upon It.
 He studied science and mathematics at nearby Paine College, financed initially by his mother, who borrowed money to get him started.
-Gipson also worked part-time while in college and received his bachelor of science degree in 1953.
+Gipson also worked part-time while in college and received his Bachelor of Science degree in 1953.

 Mack was drafted into the U.S. Army in June, 1954, and served as a radio technician during his service from 1954 to 1956.
 During this time, he began to consider a career as a geologist because "working outdoors as a field geologist interested him more than being confined to classroom or laboratory".
 He went on to attend the University of Chicago and received his Master of Science degree in 1961.
 He then began his Ph.D. research on the deep sedimentary rocks near the central Illinois coal fields.
 Gipson received his Ph.D. from the University of Chicago in Geology in 1963.

 Throughout his career Gipson worked in a number of different jobs.
 For example, he served as the director of a special program for high school scientists, a project of the National Science Foundation.
 He also worked for several oil corporations such as Exxon, ERCO Industries, the Aminoil Company, and Phillips Petroleum.
 Gipson started the geology department at Virginia State College (now called Virginia State University).
 After a decade of working in industry, Gibson returned to teaching in 1986 and joined the faculty of the University of South Carolina as a professor of geology.

 Gipson was the founding advisor of the National Association of Black Geologists and Geophysicists (NABGG). in 1980, Gipson hosted a successful Ice Breaker/ Planning Session at his home for geologists of the Houston region looking for a network with other minority professionals in geoscience.
 The room was full of geoscience professionals with enthusiasm and energy.
 This excitement led to a series of meetings and the establishment of the NABGG in 1981.
 Through the years, the NABGG has supported minorities in geosciences and been locally active in schools and professional meetings.
-The organization’s name was changed to the National Association of Black Geoscientists (NABG) in 2014.
+The organization's name was changed to the National Association of Black Geoscientists (NABG) in 2014.